-You are hereby notified that the annual meeting of the stockholders of UNITED-GUARDIAN, INC., a Delaware corporation (the "Company"), will be held at the Sheraton Long Island Hotel, 110 Vanderbilt Motor Parkway, Hauppauge, NY 11788 on Wednesday, May 16, 2012 at 10:00 A.M. local time, for the following purposes:
+You are hereby notified that the annual meeting of the stockholders of UNITED-GUARDIAN, INC., a Delaware corporation (the "Company"), will be held at the offices of Holtz Rubenstein Reminick LLP, 125 Baylis Road, Suite 300, Melville, NY 11747 on Wednesday, May 15, 2013 at 10:00 A.M. local time, for the following purposes:

 - 1. To elect six (6) directors to serve until the next annual meeting of the stockholders and until their respective successors are elected and qualified; - 2.
-To ratify the appointment by the Company of Holtz Rubenstein Reminick LLP as its independent registered public accounting firm for the fiscal year ending December 31, 2012; and - 3.
-To transact such other matters as may properly come before the meeting or any adjournment thereof.
+To hold an advisory vote on the frequency of voting on the compensation paid to the Company's named executive officers: - 3.
+To hold an advisory vote relating to the compensation of the Company's named executive officers; - 4.
+To ratify the appointment by the Company of Holtz Rubenstein Reminick LLP as its independent registered public accounting firm for the fiscal year ending December 31, 2013; and - 5 To transact such other matters as may properly come before the meeting or any adjournment thereof.

-Only stockholders of record at the close of business on March 23, 2012 are entitled to notice of and to vote at the meeting.
+Only stockholders of record at the close of business on March 22, 2013 are entitled to notice of and to vote at the meeting.